Share to Social Media

 If the debt due is not paid within 14 days from the date of attachment, the property attached will be sold by auction conducted by the developer or JMC under the supervision of the Commissioner.

-Fine and imprisonment: Strata owners failed to keep up with their management fees obligation could be a criminal offence.
+Fine and imprisonment: Strata owners failed to keep up with their maintenance fees obligation could be a criminal offence.
 They may be liable to a fine not exceeding RM5,000 or to imprisonment for maximum three years or to both.
 In case of a continuing offence, a further fine not exceeding RM50 per day could be imposed, during which the offence continues after conviction.

 Generally, a well-maintained property could fetch a higher home price in long run.

-If you repeatedly failure to contribute to management fees, it may adversely affected the value of property as it creates difficulties for timely maintenance and efficient management, ultimately resulting in bad living environment and decrease in the value of the property.
+If you repeatedly failure to contribute to maintenance fees, it may adversely affected the value of property as it creates difficulties for timely maintenance and efficient management, ultimately resulting in bad living environment and decrease in the value of the property.